babelouest/ulfius/README.md

 };
 ```

-In the response variable set by the framework to the callback function, the structure is empty, except for the map_cookie which is set to the same key/values as the request `map_cookie`.
+In the response variable set by the framework to the callback function, the structure is empty, except for the map_cookie which is set to the same key/values as the request element `map_cookie`.

 The user must set the `string_body` or the `json_body` or the `binary_body` before the return statement, otherwise the framework will send an error 500 response.
 If a `string_body` is set, the `json_body` or the `binary_body` won't be tested.
 So to return a `json_body` object, you must leave `string_body` with a `NULL` value.
 Likewise, if a `json_body` is set, the `binary_body` won't be tested.
 Finally, if a `binary_body` is set, its length must be set to `binary_body_length`.

-You can find the jansson api documentation at the following address: [Jansson documentation](https://jansson.readthedocs.org/).
+You can find the `jansson` api documentation at the following address: [Jansson documentation](https://jansson.readthedocs.org/).

-The callback function return value is 0 on success.
-If the return value is other than 0, an error 500 response will be sent to the client.
+The callback function return value is U_OK on success.
+If the return value is other than U_OK, an error 500 response will be sent to the client.

 In addition with manipulating the raw parameters of the structures, you can use the _u_request and _u_response structures by using specific functions designed to facilitate their use and memory management: